Colloidal Suspensions can have Non-Zero Angles of Repose below the Minimal Value for Athermal Frictionless Particles

-The transition between the colloidal ($\theta_r = \SI{0}{\degree}$) and granular ($\theta_r \geq \theta_\mathrm{ath}$) limits remains experimentally unexplored and thus an open question.
+The transition between the colloidal ($\theta_r = \SI{0}{\degree}$) and granular ($\theta_r \geq \theta_\mathrm{ath}$) limits remains experimentally unexplored and thus an open question~\cite{ikeda2012unified}.
 A recent phenomenological model has been proposed by Billon \textit{et al.}~\cite{Billon2023} to describe the flow–arrest dynamics in this intermediary regime for thermally agitated suspensions of hard-sphere particles.
-In this model, both the shear stress $\sigma$ and the granular pressure $\Pi$ are expressed as the sum of thermal (glass~\cite{ikeda2012unified}) and athermal (jamming~\cite{Guazzelli2018}) contributions.
-It predicts that the quasi-static friction coefficient of the suspension $\mu_{J=0}$~\footnote{Here, $J=0$ denotes the limit of vanishing viscous number $J$, which can be approached when the shear-rate of the suspensions is close to zero.
-The viscous number is defined as $J=\eta \dot{\gamma}/\Pi$, where $\eta$ is the fluid viscosity, $\dot{\gamma}$ the shear rate, and $\Pi$ the granular pressure.} remains zero for low values of the dimensionless pressure ${\tilde{\Pi}}$, defined as the ratio of the granular pressure $\Pi$ to a thermal pressure $k_\mathrm{B} T/d^3$, with $d$ the particle diameter and $k_\mathrm{B} T$ the thermal energy.
-Then, beyond a critical value ${\tilde{\Pi}^*}$ corresponding to the glass transition of the medium, $\mu_{J=0}(\tilde{\Pi})$ becomes non-zero and increases with $\tilde{\Pi}$ toward the athermal limit.
-Therefore, the corresponding angle of repose $\theta_r = \tan^{-1}\left(\mu_{J=0}\right)$ grows from zero toward $\theta_\mathrm{ath}$, revealing intermediate non-zero values in the thermal to athermal crossover.
-Although these intermediate angles of repose have been predicted theoretically, no experimental validation has been reported so far.
+This model uses the framework of pressure-imposed rheology~\cite{Boyer2011,Guazzelli2018}, in which the granular pressure $\Pi$ is a control parameter and the volume fraction $\phi$ adjusts itself in response to an imposed $\Pi$.
+It considers contributions of both the thermal (glass) and athermal (jamming) transitions to the yield stress~\cite{Ikeda2013}.
+The model predicts a discontinuous evolution of the quasi-static friction coefficient of the suspension $\mu_{J=0}$~\footnote{Here, $J=0$ denotes the limit of vanishing viscous number $J$, which can be approached when the shear-rate of the suspensions is close to zero.
+The viscous number is defined as $J=\eta \dot{\gamma}/\Pi$ (where $\eta$ is the fluid viscosity, $\dot{\gamma}$ the shear rate, and $\Pi$ the granular pressure).} as the dimensionless pressure ${\tilde{\Pi}} = d^3\Pi/k_\mathrm{B}T$ is varied (where $d$ is the particle diameter and $k_\mathrm{B} T$ the thermal energy).
+This discontinuity is associated with the crossing of the glass transition because the volume fraction of the system $\phi$ increases with $\tilde{\Pi}$.
+At low pressure, $\phi < \phi_G$ (where $\phi_G \approx 0.58$ denotes the critical volume fraction at which the glass transition occurs), therefore the suspension has no yield stress~\cite{bonn2017}.
+Accordingly, both $\mu_{J=0}$ and the angle of repose $\theta_r = \tan^{-1}\left(\mu_{J=0}\right)$ are equal to zero in this case.
+Then, at a critical pressure ${\tilde{\Pi}^*}$, at which $\phi = \phi_G$, a yield stress suddenly appears and $\mu_{J=0}$ becomes non-zero.
+Beyond this threshold, the friction coefficient and the corresponding angle of repose $\theta_r$ increase with $\tilde{\Pi}$ toward the jamming limit (defined by $\phi = \phi_J \approx 0.64$~\cite{Guazzelli2018}), revealing intermediate non-zero values in the thermal to athermal crossover.
+Although this scenario has already been observed numerically~\cite{Wang2015}, no experimental validation has been reported so far.